Skip to content

 1. Cicadas - Best for podcasters who want transcript quality and a content kit

-Cicadas treats transcript quality as a wedge feature and uses the transcript as the foundation for show notes, timestamps, newsletter drafts, social posts, and pull quotes.
+Cicadas uses the transcript as the foundation for show notes, timestamps, newsletter drafts, social posts, and pull quotes.

 Strengths: